tobozo/M5Stack-SD-Updater/README.md

 <br />

+**outdated binaries**
-**2) Download the [SD-Content :floppy_disk:](https://github.com/tobozo/M5Stack-SD-Updater/releases/download/v0.4.1/SD-Apps-Folder.zip) folder from the release page and unzip it into the root of the SD Card.** Then put the SD Card into the M5Stack.
-This zip file comes preloaded with [precompiled apps](https://github.com/tobozo/M5Stack-SD-Updater/tree/master/examples/M5Stack-SD-Menu/SD-Apps) and the relative meta information for the menu.
+~~**2) Download the [SD-Content :floppy_disk:](https://github.com/tobozo/M5Stack-SD-Updater/releases/download/v0.4.1/SD-Apps-Folder.zip) folder from the release page and unzip it into the root of the SD Card.** Then put the SD Card into the M5Stack.
+This zip file comes preloaded with [precompiled apps](https://github.com/tobozo/M5Stack-SD-Updater/tree/master/examples/M5Stack-SD-Menu/SD-Apps) and the relative meta information for the menu.~~

 <br />

-**3) Compile and flash the `M5Stack-SD-Menu.ino` example.** <br />
+**2) Compile and flash the `M5Stack-SD-Menu.ino` example.** <br />
 This sketch is the **menu** app.
 It shoul reside in the root directory of a micro SD card for persistence and also executed once.

 Once flashed it will **copy itself** on OTA2 partition and on the SDCard, then rolled back and executed from the OTA2 partition.